Gregory A. O'Dell

 Preceding his move to District government, Mr. O’Dell worked for the former management and IT consulting firm BearingPoint (formerly KPMG Consulting).
 While there, Mr. O’Dell advanced to senior manager and practice lead for Construction Advisory Services, responsible for construction and development services to both public and private clients.
 After leaving BearingPoint, he served as a principal and owner of the Clemens Consulting Group, where he continued to provide consulting services to clients throughout the lifecycle of their development projects.

-A resident of Ward 6, Mr. O’Dell serves on the boards of the Professional Convention Management Association (PCMA) Education Foundation; the Washington, DC Economic Partnership; DC Surface Transit, Inc.; the Downtown DC BID; Destination DC; Cultural Tourism DC; Children’s National Medical Center (Washington, DC); the Capitol Riverfront BID; the National Cherry Blossom Festival and the International Association of Convention Centres (AIPC).
+A resident of Ward 6, Mr. O’Dell serves on the boards of the Professional Convention Management Association (PCMA); the Washington, DC Economic Partnership; DC Surface Transit, Inc.; the Downtown DC BID; Destination DC; Cultural Tourism DC; Children’s National Medical Center (Washington, DC); the Capitol Riverfront BID; the National Cherry Blossom Festival and the International Association of Convention Centres (AIPC).
 He received a bachelor’s degree in finance and government from Wofford College in Spartanburg, South Carolina.

 Back to our team ›